fernando-nog/ping-pong/README.md

 # ping-pong
-The simple Ping Pong with HTML5 and CSS3.
+Simple Ping Pong with HTML5 and CSS3.